-Now, here’s the secret… Spray the holding spray directly onto the lace and let it sit for about 10 minutes, then go back and re-apply it.
+Now, here’s the secret… Spray the holding spray directly onto the lace and let it sit for about 10 minutes, then go back and add more compressed powder/foundation.
 You can do this as many times as you like depending on the level of coverage that you like.

 The reason this step is vital is because the holding spray ‘seals’ in or sets the powder/foundation and it won’t rub off .
 It will last until your next wash or maybe longer!

 Turn your lace closure, frontal, or full lace wig over the right way and use a damp towel to wipe off any powder or foundation that made it onto the hair with quick smooth strokes and you’re done!